-When most investors think of diversifying into real estate, they jump straight to real estate investing trusts (REITs) — and for good reason.
+When most investors think of diversifying into real estate, they jump straight to real estate investment trusts (REITs) — and for good reason.

 You can buy REITs easily through your regular brokerage account, IRA, 401(k), or other retirement account.
-Because they’re publicly traded, they’re regulated by the SEC and required to provide a wealth of information to help you make informed investing decisions.
+Because they’re publicly traded, they’re regulated by the Securities and Exchange Commission (SEC) and required to provide a wealth of information to help you make informed investing decisions.
 They offer high liquidity, allowing you to buy and sell instantly.
 And they make diversification easy, as you can spread your investments among hundreds or even thousands of properties and real estate projects across the world.

 Real estate investing trusts typically come in two varieties: equity REITs and mortgage REITs (mREITs).
 Equity REITs invest directly in properties, while mREITs lend money secured by real estate.

 One unique characteristic of REITs is that under SEC rules, they must pay out at least 90% of their profits in the form of dividends.
 So investors can expect particularly high dividend yields from REITs compared with typical stocks or funds.